-- > Wireless Radio Displays whether the wireless function is enabled or not. - Wireless Network Name Also called the SSID (Service Set Identification).
-Enter a value of up to 32 characters.
-The same name must be assigned to all wireless devices in your network.
-The default SSID is set to be TP-LINK_2.4GHz_XXXXXX.
+- Wireless Radio Enable or disable the wireless radio by choosing from the drop-down list. - Wireless Network Name Enter a value of up to 32 characters.
+The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
+Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXXX (XXXXXXX indicates the last unique six numbers of each router's MAC address).
 This value is case-sensitive.
 For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
-This field specifies the region where the wireless function of the Router can be used.
-It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
-If your country or region is not listed, please contact your local government agency for assistance.
+This field specifies the region where the wireless function of the router can be used.
+It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
+If your country or region is not listed, please contact your local government agency for assistance. - Channel This field determines which operating frequency will be used.
+The default channel is set to Auto, so the AP will choose the best channel automatically.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode This field determines the wireless mode which the router works on. - > Channel Width - Select any channel width from the drop-down list.
+The default setting is automatic, which can automatically adjust the channel width for your clients. - Max Tx Rate You can limit the maximum transmission rate of the router through this field.